Jaaron0606/racquetball-flex-league-app/README.md

   - [ ] Matches view with edit buttons (detail view with individual game scores)
   - [ ] Match score enter view (form)
 - [ ] How to deal with hosting the database on Heroku alongside the app?
+- [ ] 19June: Research how to make a new Model / table in database and CRUD actions
+- [ ] 19June: Sketch out what will be in each of the views (from the data)